huaszu/mental-health-exercises-project/README.md

 The Hall of Mirrors is a web app for people to do journaling exercises that help them build emotional literacy, as well as for people to author exercises in service of this goal.

+I have a lifelong interest in enabling relational and emotional well-being, informed by activities such as volunteering with a mental health hotline and starting a coaching practice focused on self-expression.

 ## Table of Contents

 - [Tech Stack](#tech-stack)